Wajkt0r/ProjectManager/README.md

 ## Features

 ### Project Creation & Management:
 Users can create both individual and group projects, with the ability to add contributors, assign tasks, and track progress.
-Project Leaders can assign specific roles such as "Backend", "Frontend", or "Tester" to users, ensuring each team member has designated responsibilities.
-This structure aids in better task allocation and will support task management based on these roles in future updates.
+Project Leaders can create custom roles for each project, allowing flexibility in defining responsibilities tailored to the specific needs of the project.
+Whether it's traditional IT roles like "Backend" or "Tester" or non-IT roles like "Designer" or "Marketing Lead", custom roles ensure that each team member has a clear set of responsibilities.
+This flexible structure aids in better task allocation and supports task management based on these roles.
+Additionally, contributors can be added or removed as needed, making collaboration seamless and adaptable.

 ### Task Management:
 Tasks can be created, edited, and deleted within projects.
 Users can assign deadlines, and overdue tasks are highlighted in red.